 If you enjoy the taste of spicy food and it doesn't bother your stomach, nutritionists say there's no reason to shy away from it.
 "Know that the heat, or some light tingle or sweat on your nose, is not the same as digestive issues and is a common experience with spicy foods," Zeitlin says.
 "It is really all about personal preference here on whether spicy foods belong in your diet or not."

-Many chili peppers also contain a compound called capsaicin may reduce inflammation and pain, among other health benefits.
+Many chili peppers also contain a compound called capsaicin that may reduce inflammation and pain, among other health benefits.
 "Capsaicin has also been shown to help lower the risk of heart disease by helping to regulate blood pressure and lowering your LDL (or bad) cholesterol," Zeitlin says.

 Of course, you'll want to be mindful of your food choices and not assume you're getting nutritional benefits simply because your food contains spices.
 "Eating hot wings won’t promote weight loss in spite of the capsaicin," Ferraz-Valles reminds us.